 - What type of business insurance do I need?

 The Simply Business customer experience team are experienced in all things, well, ‘experience’.
-But just recently we’ve also been shortlisted for an award at the UK Financial Services Experience Awards, 2017.
+In fact, we were even shortlisted for an award at the UK Financial Services Experience Awards, 2017.

 What is ‘customer experience strategy’?